discourse/discourse_theme/README.md

 discourse_theme
 ```

-it contains two helpers:

-You can use `discourse_theme new PATH` to crate a new blank theme, the CLI will guide you through the process.
+### `discourse_theme new PATH`

+Creates a new blank theme.
+The CLI will guide you through the process.

+### `discourse_theme download PATH`

+Downloads a theme from the server and stores in the designated directory.

-You can use `discourse_theme watch PATH` to monitor your theme or component for changes, when changed the program will synchronize the theme or component to your Discourse of choice.
+### `discourse_theme watch PATH`

+Monitors a theme or component for changes.
+When changed the program will synchronize the theme or component to your Discourse of choice.

 ## Contributing